unioulu/gameclue-spacegame/README.md

 # GameClue

-This is a game platform for researching audiovisual clues.
+This is a game platform for researching effects of audiovisual cues.

 # Start contribution